13 Best Walking Shoes for Foot Health, from Podiatrists

 If walking is a part of your daily routine, consider investing in this pair.
 “It provides a good amount of foot stabilization, and cushions well with through their AmpliFoam midsole,” says Dr. Figlo.
 Not only is the fabric inside breathable, but the shoe also has an Ortholite sockliner that provides support, comfort, and wicks away moisture.

-“GTS” in the name of this shoe stands for “go to shoe,” because it’s one of the brand’s most popular models.
-It’s built with BioMoGo DNA technology, that’s designed to adapt to your foot and movement patterns, so that it can support your unique foot and stride.
+“GTS” in the name of this shoe stands for “go-to shoe” because it’s one of the brand’s most popular models.
+It’s built with BioMoGo DNA technology designed to adapt to your foot and movement patterns, so that it can support your unique foot and stride.
 “I highly recommend them for people with neutral arches or low arches, as they provide great stability, and have extra padding for shock control,” says Dr. Cunha.
 “These are slightly more expensive than other shoes, but worth the investment.”

 Vionic Classic Walker

-Brave the elements in this pair thanks to the water-resistant membrane—and when it’s hot and sunny, the moisture-wicking mesh liner will be sure to keep your feet cool and dry.
+Brave the elements in this pair thanks to the water-resistant membrane—and when it’s hot and sunny, the moisture-wicking mesh liner will help keep your feet cool and dry.
 “I like that this shoe has a biomechanical orthotic that also has an antibacterial top cover,” says Dr. Figlo.
-Translation: Your shoes will stay smelling fresh even after lots of wear.
-(Here’s how to get off the couch and go outside.)

 If you like the classic look of a walking sneaker, there is none more iconic than this pair from New Balance.
 This tried and true sneaker has retained its reputation over time (70 years strong), still offering a good amount of cushioning, stability, and support to your foot.
 “This shoe is durable, well-cushioned, and has a breathable upper,” says Dr. Fridman.
-“It also has a muted look, perfect for those people who don’t want ‘loud’ shoes.”
+“It also has a muted look,” which, he offers, is “perfect for those people who don’t want ‘loud’ shoes.”

 Calling all those who are heavy-footed: The rear gel cushioning in this shoe is made to absorb and reduce the shock made by your foot, for smoother, more comfortable mileage.
 “These shoes are heavier than others, however, they are very durable and can be worn for longer periods of time,” says Dr. Cunha.
 “The advantage of these shoes is that they’re designed for all arch-types.”